savva-k/savva-k.github.io/content/post/object-initialization-order/index.md

 categories:
   - "Coding"
 tags:
-  - "interview questions"
   - "Java"
+summary: "If you don't know how objects initialize in Java, it may be a surprise when you write some code.
+Find out!"
 ---

-If you don't know how objects initialize in Java, it may be a surprise when you write some code.
-Click more to see Java object initialization order and an example.

 The initialization order is: